guangshin/dadi-learning-studio/PRD.md

   - Added proper ID anchor tag to Book a Trial Class section in the contact page
   - Updated all "Book a Trial Class" buttons site-wide to link directly to /contact#BookTrialClass
   - Implemented consistent navigation across all pages (homepage, programmes, philosophy, blog posts)
+  - Added scroll-margin-top and extra padding to the Book a Trial Class section to prevent content from being hidden behind the fixed header when using anchor links
 - Improved CMS data fetching reliability and performance:
   - Added robust timeout and retry mechanism to handle connection issues
   - Implemented fetchWithRetry utility function for all CMS API calls